• Skip to primary navigation

 • Try a canned or jarred vegan pizza sauce for a shortcut.
 But, if you follow an oil-free plant-based diet, make sure to check the label.
 A lot of jarred or canned pizza sauce also has a lot of added sugar.

 • Many substitutes for tomato puree include marinara sauce, crushed tomatoes, fresh tomatoes, and Rotel tomatoes.
-However, it is essential to keep in mind that each of these substitutes will change the flavor and consistency of your dish slightly.
+However, it is essential to remember that each of these substitutes will change the flavor and consistency of your dish slightly.

 • Date syrup is an excellent substitute for maple syrup.